What to Know Before You Buy a House

 Did you consider a home warranty to protect your home?

-Like many millennials and first-time home buyers, the Harris couple is creating their dream home from an existing house.
-While the home they bought has lots of space, it needs to be redesigned and updated to work for their lifestyle.
+Like many millennials and first-time home buyers, Tiana Cooper is creating her dream home from an existing house.
+While the home she bought has lots of space, it needs to be redesigned and updated to work for her lifestyle.

 You have to pay $75 toward the repair when you call to make the appointment, and you may not even get the repair!
-We gave up and called a plumber and spent $175 getting it fixed.
-And we’re out the initial $75 because I don’t have time to argue with the bank or the company.
+I gave up and called a plumber and spent $175 getting it fixed.
+And I'm out the initial $75 because I don’t have time to argue with the bank or the company.

 It’s frustrating especially since the home seller gave us the basic coverage, and we paid an extra $100 at closing to get the premium coverage for peace of mind.
 What these home warranties cover and how they work are just not as great as they sound on paper.

-We have made our own mistakes, too.
-A few months after we moved in, our water heater broke.
-We called the home warranty company and paid the $75 for the appointment because we really didn’t want to have to pay for a new water heater.
+I have made my own mistakes, too.
+A few months after I moved in, the water heater broke.
+I called the home warranty company and paid the $75 for the appointment because I really didn’t want to have to pay for a new water heater.

-We had been warned on the home walkthrough that the circuit board had missing labels, and we should have insisted the home seller have an electrician come out and properly label and test our circuit board before we closed.
-So we paid $75 for a guy to come out and flip a breaker!
+I had been warned on the home walkthrough that the circuit board had missing labels, and I should have insisted the home seller have an electrician come out and properly label and test our circuit board before I closed.
+So I paid $75 for a guy to come out and flip a breaker!

 Any other issues with the house?

-One of our biggest disappointments with the house was the appliances.
-They looked like they were in good condition, and we were told by the realtor that the owners barely ever used them.
+One of my biggest disappointments with the house was the appliances.
+They looked like they were in good condition, and I was told by the realtor that the owners barely ever used them.

 The oven is terrible.
 I tried to bake cookies at 350 degrees, and it’s not 350 at all.
 It took two hours to bake them!

 The vent system on the stove turned on for the inspection, but it doesn’t really work right.
-When we cook steak in cast iron or anything fishy, we have to open all the windows in the house.
+When I cook steak in cast iron or anything fishy, I have to open all the windows in the house.

-But we’re excited because we are planning to replace all the appliances soon.
-We picked LG’s SKS line for their durability and reliability, but also they are going to be beautiful.
+But I'm excited because I are planning to replace all the appliances soon.
+I picked the SKS line for its durability and reliability, but also because the appliances are going to be beautiful.
 It will be good to be able to cook again!

 What improvement will make the biggest difference to you?

 I also look forward to screening the patio.
-We weren’t thinking about bugs when we bought the house, but in Austin, there are times of the year where you need everything screened, just like in Florida.
+I wasn’t thinking about bugs when I bought the house, but in Austin, there are times of the year where you need everything screened, just like in Florida.

 What advice do you have for first-time home buyers?

 You really need to think about everything and ask questions.
-For example, when we toured the house, the plants and landscaping looked great, so we assumed the irrigation was good.
+For example, when I toured the house, the plants and landscaping looked great, so I assumed the irrigation was good.
 But the previous owners had jerry-rigged everything—every spigot leaked and had timers, many of which didn’t work.
 When we brought out a company to see if they could fix them, they quoted us $6,000.

 Don’t forget about pest control.
 It can be so expensive.
 When you get an inspection, the inspectors don’t have to go anywhere where they don’t feel safe.
-So when we heard little footsteps in our attic after we moved in, we realized that the exact area where the inspector didn’t feel safe was where all the evidence of animals was.
+So when I heard little footsteps in our attic after we moved in, I realized that the exact area where the inspector didn’t feel safe was where all the evidence of animals was.

-So while the home inspection report said there were no pests in our house, they just weren’t where the inspector looked.
+So while the home inspection report said there were no pests in the house, they just weren’t where the inspector looked.
 We had raccoons, possums, and mice.
-It cost us $1,875 to get them trapped and taken away.
+It cost me $1,875 to get them trapped and taken away.

-Last—again this has to do with really paying attention and demanding a thorough inspection—the owners left a fridge behind, and we thought, “Great, we can use it as an extra fridge to put our beer in.”
+Last—again this has to do with really paying attention and demanding a thorough inspection—the owners left a fridge behind, and I thought, “Great, I can use it as an extra fridge to put our beer in.”

-When we were relocating it to the laundry, we found out the water line had a leak in it that had been hidden because the fridge had been wiggled and wedged so hard into its spot that the flow blocked.
-As soon as we moved it, the water line got “unstuck” and flooded our kitchen.
+When I was relocating it to the laundry, I found out the water line had a leak in it that had been hidden because the fridge had been wiggled and wedged so hard into its spot that the flow blocked.
+As soon as I moved it, the water line got “unstuck” and flooded our kitchen.

-We ran to turn off the water, and the water shut-off valve was broken.
+I ran to turn off the water, and the water shut-off valve was broken.
 Thank goodness it was on the city side.
-They came out and fixed it, but had that been our responsibility, it would have been an expensive fix.
+They came out and fixed it, but had that been my responsibility, it would have been an expensive fix.

 Wow.
 Are you wondering if you should have even bought this house?

-We are so excited to get started, and it will be exciting when the walls start coming down and everything is moving forward.
-Every step of the process kicks up our level of excitement.
+I am so excited to get started, and it will be exciting when the walls start coming down and everything is moving forward.
+Every step of the process kicks up my level of excitement.